numeract/Nmisc/README.md

-# numeract-utils
+# Nmisc

-R tools used at Numeract
+Miscellaneous R tools used at Numeract